musq/dotfiles-system/README.md

 ## License

-The code is available under the [GNU GPL v3, or later](LICENSE) license.
+- The code is available under [GNU GPL v3, or later](LICENSE) license
+- Parts from the [original base](https://github.com/alrra/dotfiles) are still available under MIT license